circlespainter/daml-rental/README.md

 ## TODOs

-Lots of, as further exercise left to the reader :)
+Besides the limitations noted above, lots of, as further exercises left to the reader :)

 ## LICENSE